omics-datascience/modulector/README.md

 Some services can return so many items that paginated responses were chosen, so that they are efficient queries of few items and can be traversed through parameterizable pages.
 There are two parameters that can be specified to handle pagination:

 - `page`: allows you to specify the current page.
 If not specified, the default value `1` is used.
-- page_size`: number of elements to return per page.
+- `page_size`: number of elements to return per page.
 If not specified, the default value `10` is used.
 The value cannot be greater than `1000`.

+All the paginated responses contain the following fields:

+- `count`: total number of elements in Modulector database.
+This field is useful to compute number of pages (which is equal to `ceil(count / page_size)`).
+- `next`: link to the next page.
+- `previous`: link to the previous page.
+- `results`: array of elements (the structure of each element depends on the service and is explained in detail in the [services](#services) section).

 ### Combining functions